confluencywater/antecedent_moisture_model/README.md

 Follow instructions in [installation.md](docs/installation.md)

 # Running antecedent_moisture_model
-See [run_multicomponent_antecedent_moisture_model.py](run_multicomponent_simulation.py) for an example of how to use the AMM.
+See [run_multicomponent_antecedent_moisture_model.py](run_multicomponent_simulation.py) for an example of how to use the module.
 This script uses the data and configuration files in [data/noisy_example](data/noisy_example/) directory.
 The three important input files are:

 1. timeseries.csv: One year of 5-minute data for precipitation and temperature, as well as observed flows to evaluate the modeled AMM flows.
 2. input_data_config.yaml: Configuration file for input data.
 See the [InputDataConfig class](antecedent_moisture_model/timeseries/datamodel.py) to see a list of required and optional elements, expected datatypes, and default values.